London Rubbish Tip

 - Waste types – what am I allowed to dispose of at the tip?

-1. Interactive map of London rubbish tips and civic amenity sites
+1. Interactive Map London tips and household recycling centres

-2. Charges - do I have to pay to use the tip?
+2. Charges - do I have to pay to use a London recycling centre or tip?

-3. DIY waste - does it cost extra to dispose of DIY and building waste at the tip?
+3. DIY waste - does it cost extra to dispose of DIY and building waste at a London tip?

 Greenford and Acton charge £23 per 100kg of waste.